A voice for

 • Research

-Type 2 diabetes: Diabetes is characterized by high blood sugar, which can lead to chronic damage to the heart, nerves and blood vessels.
+Diabetes is characterized by high blood sugar, which can lead to chronic damage to the heart, nerves and blood vessels.
 Research shows that saffron can reduce diabetic complications, for example it can reduce fasting plasma glucose levels and can significantly reduce waist circumference (15).

-Depression: In a double-blind, placebo-controlled, single-centre and randomized trial, patients were randomly assigned to receive a capsule of dried saffron 30 mg a day or a placebo capsule for the duration of a 6-week study.
+In a double-blind, placebo-controlled, single-centre and randomized trial, patients were randomly assigned to receive a capsule of dried saffron 30 mg a day or a placebo capsule for the duration of a 6-week study.
 At 6 weeks, Crocus sativus produced a significantly better outcome on the Hamilton depression rating scale than the placebo.
 The results of this study indicate the efficacy of Crocus sativus in the treatment of mild to moderate depression (12).

-In another double-blind, single-center trial and randomized trial, patients were randomly assigned to receive capsules of saffron 30 mg/day (BD) and capsule of fluoxetine (an antidepressant of the selective serotonin reuptake inhibitor (SSRI) class) at 20 mg/day for a 6-week study.
+In another double-blind, single-centre trial and randomized trial, patients were randomly assigned to receive capsules of saffron 30 mg/day (BD) and capsule of fluoxetine (an antidepressant of the selective serotonin reuptake inhibitor (SSRI) class) at 20 mg/day for a 6-week study.
 At this dose, Saffron was found to be almost equally as effective as fluoxetine in the treatment of mild to moderate depression.
 The results of this study indicate the efficacy of Crocus sativus in the treatment of mild to moderate depression.
 Saffron effects serotonin levels, and so this is one of the ways it can affect mood.
 The aqueous extract of saffron increases brain dopamine, as well as glutamate concentrations (17).

-Nervous system: A nourishing nervine herb, saffron has a direct action upon the nervous system.
+A nourishing nervine herb, saffron has a direct action upon the nervous system.
 This can be applied as part of a supportive approach for conditions of the mind, such as anxiety, depression and nervous debility.
 It is a plant that has uplifting and mood enhancing qualities (1,11,12).

 Because saffron improves blood flow to the brain and peripheral nerves, saffron is also indicated for degenerative and debilitating diseases associated with the nervous system such as Alzheimer’s and dementia (18,19).
 2 separate clinical trials were conducted on patients with mild to moderate Alzheimer’s disease (18,19).
 The efficacy of treatment was evaluated using the AD Assessment Scale and cognitive subscale, as well as the Clinical Dementia Rating Scale.
 The research shows that saffron produced a significantly superior outcome on cognitive function when compared to placebo.
 The effectiveness of improving cognition was equal to that of the pharmaceutical donepezil.
 Both decreased the score in Clinical Dementia Rating Scale by 0.7-0.8, and the Alzheimer’s Disease Assessment Scale by 3.7 (18,19).